Sao Paulo History

 The city has gained a worldwide reputation for its arts and culture, its thriving nightlife and dining scene, and as a fashion centre.

 São Paulo is the economic powerhouse of Brazil.
-It’s now home to a large, lower middle class although vast numbers of economic poor still habituate the favelas ringing São Paulo’s outskirts.
+The population is primarily lower middle class, though a large working class population still inhabits the favelas ringing São Paulo's outskirts.

 Did you know?